Revolutionized is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn more here.

 We’ve only sent one spacecraft into the outer reaches of the solar system that observed Uranus — Voyager II.
 It passed close to the planet on January 24th, 1986 before heading off to Neptune and parts unknown.
 NASA considered sending the Cassini probe there after it was done with Saturn but chose not to.

 In the last decade, researchers have attempted to pose more exploratory missions to the planet, but none have been approved.
-Efforts began ramping up in 2017 and continue to his day, with waxing and waning interest.
+Efforts began ramping up in 2017 and continue to this day, with waxing and waning interest.
 Whatever humans do send to the planet wouldn’t be able to penetrate its dense atmosphere.
 The extreme pressure, winds and temperatures would make it a precarious adventure.
 Even though it is an ice giant, not gas, it still wouldn’t be able to land and explore in a way the Mars Rover has — not with current technology.

 Martin Klaproth discovered Uranium in 1789, eight years after the discovery of Uranus.
 The chemist named the radioactive element after the distant planet.